AGIBOT X1 OmniPicker Product Manual

 2. Wait for the gripper to close automatically

-3. Connect the upper computer and call the set_pos(x) method to set its position, where x is the opening and closing percentage, with the range of 0.0-1.0, 0 means closed and 1 means fully open.
+3. Connect the host and call set_pos(x) to set its position, where x is the opening and closing percentage, with the range of 0.0-1.0, 0 means closed and 1 means fully open.

 Note: The firmware version of CAN protocol is not less than 3.3.0.